nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

-:information_source: **Info:** You would not be able to add [duplicate internships](#duplicate-internships) into InternBuddy (an error message would be shown).
-If you attempt to add [duplicate tags](#duplicate-tags) into the same internship entry, InternBuddy would only store one of the tags.
+:information_source: **Info:** You will not be able to add [duplicate internships](#duplicate-internships) into InternBuddy (an error message will be shown).
+If you attempt to add [duplicate tags](#duplicate-tags) into the same internship entry, InternBuddy will only store one of the tags.

 </div>